aosabook/500lines/data-store/chapter.md

 each class should have only one reason to change.

+### How it works

+DBDB uses immutable data structures in memory which map nicely onto an append-only serialisation format.
+When a new value is inserted into the tree, all in-memory nodes between the root and the insertion point are replaced.

+The insertion function returns a new root node, and the old one is garbage collected if it's no longer referenced.
+When it's time to commit the changes to disk, the tree is walked from the bottom-up
+(postfix traversal),
+new nodes are serialised to disk, and the disk address of the new root node is written atomically (because single-block disk writes are atomic).

+[INSERT PIC OF DIRTY NODES BEING WRITTEN TO DISK]

+This also means that readers get lock-free access to a consistent view of the tree.

+To avoid keeping the entire tree structure in memory concurrently, when a logical node is read in from disk, the disk address of its left and right children
+(as well as its value)
+are loaded into memory.
+Accessing children and values
+requires one extra function call to `NodeRef.get()` to "really get" the thing.

+[INSERT PIC OF TREE WALK]

+When changes to the tree are not committed, they exist in memory with strong references from the root down to the changed leaves.
+Additional updates can be made before issuing a commit because `NodeRef.get()` will return the uncommitted value if it has one.

 ### Points of extensibility

 The algorithm used to update the data store